Compliance Checklist for Classifying FTEs vs Contractors

 Key points

-• If your organization engages independent contractors, it is important to consider how your company will comply with relevant laws, policies, and regulations.
+• If your organization engages independent contractors, it is important to consider how to stay compliant with relevant laws, policies, and regulations.

 • Properly classifying workers is a big deal because misclassification can result in audits, fines, penalties, lawsuits, and negative publicity.